 Strengths and Weaknesses

 Digital night vision is the most popular because of its relatively low cost.
 You can get a reasonably good quality optic for less than a thousand bucks.
 This is very appealing for a technology that works quite well.
+A night vision scope is recommended when you are looking for something which enables you to have a clearer sight of the objects in the dark.

 The main limiting factor of digital night vision is its lack of range.
 While the camera detector is capable of picking up IR light at quite a distance, the projectors rarely shine more than 200 yards or so.
 This is a limitation of technology that will likely improve over the next few years.